puppetlabs/puppet-docs/source/puppet/5.5/resources_package_windows.markdown

 ### Known Issues Prior to Puppet 3.4 / PE 3.2

 Prior to Puppet 3.4.0 / Puppet Enterprise 3.2, you couldn't specify package versions in the `ensure` attribute.
-This meant upgrades worked fine for packages that changed their name with every version (e.g. Git), but there wasn't an easy way to upgrade packages with stable names (e.g. MySQL).
+This meant upgrades worked fine for packages that changed their name with every version (such as Git), but there wasn't an easy way to upgrade packages with stable names (such as MySQL).

 To manage MySQL-like packages on older Puppet versions, you can specify the package's PackageCode as the name/title, instead of using the DisplayName.
 The PackageCode is a GUID that's unique per MSI file.
 You can use Ruby to find the PackageCode from an MSI: